 Atlas Corps is pleased to announce new additions to our Board of Directors and to bid a fond farewell to those completing their service.
-The new Board members officially joined the Board in February 2020.
+The new Board members officially joined the Board in February and March of 2020.
 They bring diverse professional backgrounds, a commitment to service, and passion for the Atlas Corps mission to develop individuals, strengthen organizations, and promote innovation.
 You can meet our Board of Directors on our website.

 Atlas Corps also expresses our appreciation for the years of service and leadership provided by our outgoing Board members.
 Thank you to Arturo González Vargas and Mary Beth Goodman We look forward to their continued contribution to Atlas Corps as they transition to a new role.
 Arturo provided a statement about his experience with the Board of Directors